These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning additional complicating findings such as cubitus valgus, cubitus varus, or ununited radial head fracture

-Why: These specific findings under DC 5205 support higher rating levels.
+These specific findings under DC 5205 support higher rating levels.
 Veterans may not realize these deformities are separately relevant and may not mention them unless asked.

-Do this instead: If you have been told by any treating physician that you have a valgus or varus deformity of the elbow, or a fracture of the radial head, bring documentation and raise this explicitly during the exam.
+Instead: If you have been told by any treating physician that you have a valgus or varus deformity of the elbow, or a fracture of the radial head, bring documentation and raise this explicitly during the exam.

 Impact: 20% vs. 40% - these findings can double the rating